 If the view from the viewpoints around town isn’t enough for you and you’d prefer a much more special experience, try flying over San Miguel de Allende in a hot air balloon.

-Globo San Miguel is the only company in the area that offer exclusive sunrise flights over the fairytale landscape at the prettiest time of day.
-After the magical flight experience, you can then have breakfast at Rosewood Hotel- the best hacienda turned hotel in the city.
+Globo San Miguel is the only company in the area that offers exclusive sunrise flights over the fairytale landscape at the prettiest time of day.
+After the magical flight experience, you can then have breakfast at Rosewood Hotel- the best hacienda-turned hotel in the city.
 An experience of a lifetime no doubt.

 Visit the Botanical Garden

 El Charco del Ingenio is a lovely outdoor protected area and botanical garden just outside San Miguel de Allende that’s worth a visit if you’d like to get out of the city for a while and be in nature.